Payment card and store credit card

-The mention credit card must be indicated in legible characters on the back of the card.
+The mention credit card must be indicated in legible characters on the front of the card.

 Please note

-the card is generally used as a loyalty card in the chain's stores and can allow you to benefit from the advantages of traditional loyalty cards.
+the private card is typically used as a loyalty card and can allow you to take advantage of the benefits of traditional loyalty cards.

 Please note